hummingbot/hummingbot/documentation/docs/strategies/pure-market-making.md

 #### Determining order size

-The input order size is adjusted by the ratio of current base (or quote) percentage versus target percentage:
+The input `order_amount` is adjusted by the ratio of current base (or quote) percentage versus target percentage:

 ![Inventory skew calculations](/assets/img/inventory-skew-calculation.png)